-6.2.2 Specifying a Separate LISTSERV Instance for Processing Bounces
+4.2.2 Specifying a Separate LISTSERV Instance for Processing Bounces

 For very large volume installations of LISTSERV Maestro, a separate instance of LISTSERV can be used just to process bounces.
-From the LISTSERV Connection screen, select the Use dedicated server option if you want more settings for this LISTSERV instance to appear (see Figure 18).
+From the LISTSERV Connection screen, select the Use dedicated server option if you want more settings for this LISTSERV instance to appear (see Figure 12 Dedicated Bounce Server18).

-If the dedicated bounce processing host has only a single name, enter that name into the LISTSERV Host field of the LISTSERV Connection screen (see Figure 18).
+If the dedicated bounce processing host has only a single name, enter that name into the LISTSERV Host field of the LISTSERV Connection screen (see Figure 12 Dedicated Bounce Server18).
 Select Use LISTSERV host name as given above from the External Host Name drop-down menu.
-Fill in the other appropriate information, the TCPGUI port, the client address and password following the same rules outlined in Section 6.2 Preparing LISTSERV Maestro to Send DISTRIBUTE Jobs to LISTSERV.
+Fill in the other appropriate information, the TCPGUI port, the client address and password following the same rules outlined in Section 4.2 Preparing LISTSERV Maestro to Send DISTRIBUTE Jobs to LISTSERV.

-If the dedicated bounce-processing host has more than one name (or appears to), then select Use special external LISTSERV host name specified below from the drop-down menu.
+If the dedicated bounce-processing host has more than one name (or appears to), then select Use special external LISTSERV host name specified below from the dropdown menu.
 An edit box will appear.
-Enter the host name in the edit box (see Figure 18).
+Enter the host name in the edit box.

-6.3 Using Existing Lists with LISTSERV Maestro
+4.3 Using Existing Lists with LISTSERV Maestro

-LISTSERV Maestro can provide access to existing LISTSERV lists, presenting a drop-down menu of available lists on the Source page of the Recipient Definition wizard when Send to an Existing LISTSERV List is selected on the Options page.
+LISTSERV Maestro can provide access to existing LISTSERV lists, presenting a dropdown menu of available lists on the Source page of the Recipient Definition wizard when Send to an Existing LISTSERV List is selected on the Options page.
 In order to do this, follow these instructions: